 If your stomach starts growling soon after the last sip of your morning smoothie, it’s time to increase the fiber!

-Fiber not only helps you feel full and burn fat, it’s also great for managing your blood glucose and cholesterol levels.
+Fiber not only helps you feel full and burn fat, it’s also great for managing your blood-sugar and cholesterol levels.
 You’ll also prevent heart disease and type 2 diabetes by adding fiber to your loaded smoothie.
 Who doesn’t want that?

 Some great sources of fiber you can use include: